midlantica/LovelyBunchOfCoconuts/content/quotes/let-us-not-seek-the-republican-answer-or-the-democratic-answer.md

 ---
-title: "Let us not seek the Republican answer or the Democratic answer"
+title: 'Let us not seek the Republican answer or the Democratic answer'
 ---

 ## "Let us not seek the Republican answer or the Democratic answer, but the right answer."